drart/adamtindale.com/README.md

 My website is built with a makefile.
 Isn't yours?

-Built with pelican, html5, css, javascript, vim, bash, rsync, jquery, git and probably some other tools.
+Built with hexo.js, html5, css, javascript, vim, bash, rsync, jquery, git and probably some other tools.

 ## Inspiration/Attributions
 - <http://danielmiessler.com/study/git>